TICA & CFA Champion "Firecrystal Lord O Dance"

 Their Wegie cats come & get them.

 This is a baby picture of Lily (on the right) with her 3 black & white brothers.
-We recently learned that her brother "Silver" on the far left is a potential Movie Star.
+Her brother "Silver" on the far left was in a Movie or two.
 His owner is a animal trainer .
-He reportedly has learned multiple commands & had a small part in a movie.
-We've heard he did well & his career may be advancing.
-We wish "Silver" the best of luck.
+She teaches her cats multiple commands.
+"Silver" had a wonderful life.
+He has went to the Rainbow Bridge to join his siblings.
 You can see more of Silver with his tiger cub friends on his page.